 Fortunately, there is good news in this story as well.
 The initial overthrow of the Taliban government in Afghanistan and the death or capture of many of al Qaeda's top leaders have made it more difficult for al Qaeda to carry out the large, complex operation of getting and using a nuclear bomb.
 As noted earlier, at scores of sites that once posed particular dangers of nuclear theft, security has been dramatically upgraded or the dangerous nuclear material removed, as a result of cooperative threat reduction programs and countries' own efforts.

-Matthew Bunn on the global nuclear future
+Reducing the greatest risks of nuclear theft & terrorism Matthew Bunn on the global nuclear future